Arriving in Ronda was an adventure in itself, but the views from our hotel were something that’s hard to forget.

-Initially I wanted to book a room with a terrace, but they did not have an extra bed option for that one, so we ended up with family room and bridge views.
+Initially, I wanted to book a room with a terrace, but they did not have an extra bed option for that one, so we ended up with a family room and bridge views.

 The room was super spacious, with just one window that provided enough daylight.
-We had a little nook with chairs and table.
+We had a little nook with chairs and a table.

 Opposite the front door were huge wardrobes with plenty of space for storing clothes and a very spacious family bathroom with walk-in shower.

-Even though it was middle of the summer, the room did not get hot or noisy.
+Even though it was the middle of the summer, the room did not get hot or noisy.

 I had a lovely stay at the hotel and can’t stress enough what wonderful location it had and how it felt like waking up to this view each morning.

-The staff was super friendly and I loved the fact that it felt like staying in boutique hotel as opposed to one of the usual hotel chains.
+The staff was super friendly and I loved the fact that it felt like staying in a boutique hotel as opposed to one of the usual hotel chains.

 My only criticism would be regarding the lack of coffee/tea facilities in the room.